-There are several reasons for your washing machine to not rinse properly.
+There are several reasons for your washing machine not to rinse properly.
 As a result, you might see white spots on washed laundry, or it may feel soapy.
 Please see if one of the following will solve the problem.

 Avoid overloading the appliance

-Washing machines come in various load capacities.
+Washing machines come in various loading capacities.
 If your machine is overloaded, detergent may get stuck between the creases of your clothes and not dissolve completely.
 Please consult your user manual for programmes and their laundry capacities.
 If you’re having trouble finding your manual, download it here using your product’s model number.

 For more laundry tips, read our guides on how to load your washing machine properly and how much load your washing machine can handle.